Axeland/scroll_plast/README.md

 ### 3. Create a configuration file

 Create a file named `.env` in the project's root directory and populate it with your specific details.
-Use the `env.example` file as a template.
+Use the `.env.example` file as a template.

 **`.env` file contents:**
 ```env